korpling/ANNIS/doc/doxygen/admin/configure-frontend.md

 path (check this by calling e.g. the program `dot` on the command line).

-# Document Browsing # {#document-visualizer}
+# Document Browser # {#document-visualizer}

+The default configuration for the document browser is stored in the `conf/document_browser.json` file.
+It can be overwritten by a custom the `document_browser.json` file placed in the `ExtData` directory of a corpus.

+## automatic switch on/off ##

+The ANNIS importer tries to detect an artificial token segmentation.
+If the text.tab contains only artificial token (which means there are only white spaces) the document browser is disabled.
+In the case there exists a `document_browser.json` file which configures the document browser it will never be disabled by ANNIS.
+Also if in the `corpus.properties` the `browse-documents` properties is set to true, the document browser will stay active.

+## custom visualizer and sorting ## {#custom-visualizer-and-sorting}

 It is also possible to use a custom visualizer for browsing a whole document.
-The configuration is in JSON-Syntax and placed in the corpus.properties file, which can be add to the ExtData directory of each corpus.
+The configuration is in JSON-Syntax file named document_browser.json, which can be add to the ExtData directory of each corpus.

 \code{.json}
 {
+    "visualizers": [
+        {
+            "type"  : "raw_text",
+            "displayName" :  "full text",
-	vis : [
+            "mappings" : "vertical:true"
-		{type : 'htmldoc', displayName : 'diplomatic view'}, {type : 'rstdoc', displayName : 'rst doc', namespace:'rst'}
+        }
     ],

-	metaDataColumns : [
+    "metaDataColumns" : [
-		{namespace : 'annis', name : 'Genre'} // optional
+	{
+	    "namespace" : "annis",
+	    "name" : "Genre"
+	}
     ],

-	orderBy : [
+    "orderBy" : [
-		{ namespace : 'annis', name :'Titel', ascending : 'false'}
+	{
+	    "namespace" : "annis",
+	    "name" :"Titel",
+	    "ascending" : "false"}
     ]
 }

 \endcode

 Explanation in detail:

-* vis: All visualizer from the list above with the suffix "doc" in their name are suitable for using as doc visualizer.
+* visualizers: Defines which document visualizers are available for a corpus.
+All visualizer from the list above with the suffix "doc" in their name are suitable for using as doc visualizer.

 * metaDataColumns (optional): For every defined metadata object an additional column is generated with the metadata key as column